dannypsnl/write-a-programming-language/ch2-semantic-checker.md

 +         [else #f]))]))
 ```

+### Polymorphism

-Now we get a simple language have lambda/function, and some builtin types, however, sometimes we want higher type: a type depends on type, e.g. `(list int)`(or `list<int>`).
-To define such type constructor we need to leave type hole/parameters, we call such type constructor **polymorphism**.
-The most famous system call Hindley-Milner system which has strong typing without any type annotation, although now we know such ability is not that important even harmful, we learn it for the concept of unification:
+Now we get a simple language have lambda(a.k.a. function), and some builtin types, however, sometimes we want higher type: a type depends on type, e.g. `(list int)`(or Java like syntax `list<int>`).
+To define such type constructor we need to leave **type holes**(also called **type parameters**), we call such mechanism **polymorphism**.
+The most famous system call **Hindley-Milner system**(would call it HM in the following context) use an algorithm which can get types from any valid HM terms.
+HM is out standing since it no need type annotation.
+Though a program is strong typed but without type annotation can be harmful, the algorithm from HM is important for the concept **implicit**, which appearing in many advanced type systems.

+The core of HM is `infer` with **unification**.
+When we get an undecidable type, we didn't treat it as an error, but a distinguishable type hole.
+When we need to **merge** two types, we use `unify` to do **unification**, where replaced unbound type hole with new type.
+Notice that rebound type hole is unacceptable here.
+The following code is the complete implementation.

 ```rkt
 (define (occurs v t)